CS4311-spring-2020/pick-tool-team13-the-bombs/README.md

 PICK Logic contains GUI files converted to Python Files and logic files, the GUI Files SHALL NOT be modified.
 Splunk folder contains files for implementing splunk

+Programs needed for the APP:
+	Pyqt5
+	Splunk
+	Mongodb
+	GraphViz
+	QGraphics